Custom DEI Workshops

 Your Desired Content/Outcomes

 When identifying available times for a workshop, please consider that the time allotted sends a message about the topic's importance for your group, and also can limit the type and depth of engagement possible.
-(How long would you need to provide a useful introduction to your area of expertise?)
+(How long would you need to provide a useful engagement of your area of expertise?)

 - 10-15 minutes: A brief overview of IEE and DEI.